 Basic requirement: you must enjoy working with people and exciting their imaginations.

-This is a paid position.
-Tours will be given every Saturday and Sunday from 1 to 5 p.m. starting in late May and doing through mid-September
+This could be a paid position.
+Tours are given every Sunday and Holiday from noon to 4 p.m. starting on Memorial Day through Labor Day.